cocos/cocos-docs/en/concepts/scene/fog.md

 ## Accurate Fog Computing

-Before v3.4, Creator used vertex fog by default, which caused unusual fog transitions on objects with a few vertices and a large volume.
-So starting with v3.4, Creator added the **Accurate** option to enable pixel fog to solve this problem.
+Prior to v3.4, Creator used vertex fog by default, which caused unusual fog transitions on objects with a few vertices and a large volume.
+Starting with v3.4, Creator added the **Accurate** option to enable pixel fog to solve this problem.

 ![accurate](./fog/accurate.png)

-The effect when the **Accurate** option is unchecked, that is, the pixel fog is not enabled, is as follows:
+The effect when the **Accurate** option is unchecked, i.e., the pixel fog is not enabled, is as follows:

 ![accuracy_off](./fog/accuracy_off.png)

-The effect when the **Accurate** option is checked, that is, the pixel fog is enable, is as follows:
+The effect when the **Accurate** option is checked, i.e., the pixel fog is enabled, is as follows:

 ![accuracy_on](./fog/accuracy_on.png)

 ### Version Upgrade - `Effect` Migration

-When the old project was upgraded to v3.4, all the Effect code that calls to `CC_APPLY_FOG` needed to be modified to add a second parameter, `worldPos`. e.g.:
+When a project is upgraded to v3.4, all the Effect code that calls to `CC_APPLY_FOG` needs to be modified to add a second parameter, `worldPos`. e.g.:

 - The original code is as follows: